-If you’ve been to the Eternal City, no doubt you’ve already seen Piazza Navona, and maybe even had an expensive coffee enjoying the view of Bernini’s fountain or had your portrait done by the street artists.
+If you’ve been to the Eternal City, no doubt you’ve already seen Piazza Navona, and maybe even had an expensive coffee enjoying the view of Bernini’s Four Rivers’ Fountain or had your portrait done by one of the many street artists.
 Likewise, if you are still planning a trip to Rome, this gorgeous square will certainly be on your sightseeing list.

-Built by emperor Domitian around 86AD and aimed at Greek-style athletics contests and performances, the racetrack, right underneath the piazza, measured 240 meters by 65, and its grandstands had a capacity of 30,000 spectators.
-While today it may sound huge, if we think that the Colosseum could seat from 80,000 to 100,000 people, we understand that Domitian knew full well his townspeople, and this is why he decided that the stadium located in Campo Marzio area and devoted to way less bloody games than the ones taking place at the Colosseum was better off smaller and cozier than its more popular counterpart.
+Built by emperor Domitian around 86 BCE and aimed at Greek-style athletics contests and performances, the racetrack, right underneath the piazza, measured 240 meters by 65, and its grandstands had a capacity of 30,000 spectators.
+While today it may sound huge, if we think that the Colosseum could seat between 80,000 and 100,000 people, we understand that Domitian knew full well his townspeople, and this is why he decided that the stadium located in the Campo Marzio area and devoted to much less bloody games than the ones taking place at the Colosseum was better off smaller and cozier than its more popular counterpart.

-The segment open to the public lies in Via di Tor Sanguigna, on the northern side of Piazza Navona, and what we can visit is a small part mainly of the grandstands and the entrance, with the chance to see statues, decorations, stone stairs, bleachers and the original floor.
-If you thought you could actually go beneath Piazza Navona, sorry to disappoint you.
-However, what you can see is already outstanding, if you think that the huge masonry Stadium dating back some 2000 years ago was the first of its kind and is still there despite the debris and later building spree.
+The first segment open to the public lies in Via di Tor Sanguigna, on the northern side of Piazza Navona, and what we can visit is a small part mainly of the grandstands and the entrance, with the chance to see statues, decorations, stone stairs, bleachers and the original floor.
+When I visited Domitian Stadium, they had just finished the digging and opened it to the public, so the area we could actually visit was very limited.

 I admit I’ve been growing pretty fixated with what lies underground Rome, and I feel this is only the beginning of what can be discovered.
 Luckily for you, whatever I find will be duly reported here, to make it easier to explore yourself lesser-known sites of one of the world’s most popular holiday destinations.